pycontribs/ruyaml/_doc/overview.rst

 For the specific 1.2 differences see :ref:`yaml-1-2-support`

-Although individual indentation is not preserved, you can specify both indentation and specific offset of block sequence dashes within that indentation.
+Although individual indentation of lines is not preserved, you can specify both indentation (counting for this does **not** include the dash for a sequence element) and specific offset of block sequence dashes within that indentation.
 There is a utility function that tries to determine the correct values for ``indent`` and ``block_seq_indent`` that can then be passed to the dumper.

+Although `ruamel.yaml` still allows most of the PyYAML way of doing things, adding features required a different API then the transient nature of PyYAML's ``Loader`` and ``Dumper``.
+Starting with ``ruamel.yaml`` version 0.15.0 this new API gets introduced.
+Old ways that get in the way will be removed, after first generating warnings on use, then generating an error.
+In general a warning in version 0.N.x will become an error in 0.N+1.0

+Many of the bugs filed against PyYAML, but that were never acted upon, have been fixed in ``ruamel.yaml``

 .. include:: links.rst